 Your grades are protected under Bethel's confidentiality policy and are only available to you.
 If you’d like to release your grades and academic status to a parent, guardian, or spouse, please complete a release form.

-You have 8 weeks into the next semester (fall or spring) to complete the required work for an Incomplete (I).
-An Incomplete grade will change to an "F" or the grade designated by the instructor at the end of the eight weeks.
+You have 8 weeks into the next semester (fall or spring) to complete the required work for an Incomplete (I or IN).
+An Incomplete grade will change to a "U" or an "F" or the grade designated by the instructor at the end of the eight weeks.